scsawe/WFP_Written_test/README.md

 • Enrollment – Refers to any household that is targeted in the assistance project.

-Schema

-• household
-- id
-- name
-- location

-• person
-- first_name
-- last_name
-- household → foreign key to household
-- phone_number
-- is_recipient – boolean defining whether the person is the designated recipient of the household.
-He/she will receive the case on behave of the household.
--
-• assitance_project
-- id
-- name
-- start_date
-- end_date

-• enrollment
-- id
-- assistance_project → foreign key to assistance_project
-- household → foreign key to household
-- cash_offer

 a) Implement Django app with the above schema.
 Create a corresponding Django Admin interface.
 (You could add a front end UI if necessary) (8 marks)